orditeck/2ndbrain/What for and how I use Home Assistant.md

 6. When away, if the door is unlocked/opened, I get an instant notification on my phone with a picture from the main entrance's camera.
 7. When away, I can unlock the door remotely.
 It's been hugely helpful, for example when we were 200km away for my wife's birthday and one of her friend didn't let me know that she was getting flowers delivered at our place.
 The delivery lady at least had my number and called me to ask where she could put the flower, she couldn't really leave them outside at -20°C. I was able to quickly unlock the door for her and watch her leave the flowers on the table with the indoor cameras.
 8. Adjust the heat pump temperature (eg: in the winter, reduce the temperature considerably during the night)
+9. Being able to open & close the blinds by the press of a button.
+I feel like I'm living in the future 😆.
+Eventually I'll automate them with the sunrise / sunset.
+10. I didn't received my plant's moisture monitor but I'm looking forward to being able to automate a notification to water the plant.
+It'll be useful too when we're away for an extended amount of time so that I can ask a family member to go water specific plants 😊.
+11. Having an alarm for when we leave for more than a few hours (eg: sleeping away).
+It's insanely loud and have proven itself reliable so far for when I forgot to disarm it (sorry sister 😅!).

 ### Adaptive Lighting
 This is my #1 favorite.
 I find it amazing to always have the perfect lighting in the house.
 That's when I actually stop to think about it, because otherwise, I really never think about it.
 That's how cool it is.
 I don't have to think to reduce the brightness of a light or feel like a light is too bright, too warm, too cold.
 It's just almost always perfect.
 I say almost because I did find myself having to take manual control once in a while but there are such isolated and rare events that they're not even worth mentioning.
 I highly recommend looking at this integration ([link](https://github.com/basnijholt/adaptive-lighting)).